lucacarniato/capstone-project/README.md

 Figure 5 shows the importance of each feature for the decision tree classifier.
 As can be seen, the features indicating the presence of persons on the road (PEDCOUNT, PERSONCOUNT, PEDCYLCOUNT) have the largest importance in determining the type of collision, followed by the address type, the weather condition, and the number of vehicles involved.

 ![Tab4](figures/Fig9.jpg)

 [Table 4.
 Model metrics]

 ![Tab4](figures/Fig10.jpg)
 [Figure 5.
 Decision tree feature importances]

  ## Discussion

-From the results, it is clear that models with high accuracy on severity 1 collisions tend to have lower accuracy on severity 2 collisions.
-XGBoost is the best model for severity 1 collisions and has the best accuracy and f1 score, but has a lower accuracy for severity 2 collisions.
+From the results, it is clear that models with high accuracy on severity 1 collisions have a lower accuracy on severity 2 collisions.
+The voting model is the best model for severity 1 collisions and has the best accuracy and f1 score, but has a lower accuracy for severity 2 collisions.
 The decision tree has the opposite behavior.
-The voting model has an average performance for both collision types, between the XGBoost and the decision tree performances.

 The most important factor determining severity 2 collision is the presence of persons on the road (PEDCOUNT, PERSONCOUNT, PEDCYLCOUNT).
 This result makes sense and was anticipated in the exploratory data analysis.